 Apollo Theater Archive Project

-The Apollo Theater Archive Project is a concerted effort to investigate, organize and properly store archival materials currently held and continually produced by ATF, as well as to collect archival materials that are in the possession of other known and unknown parties.
-This project is needed to centralize a wealth of information and materials relating to the Apollo Theater's history; to document the Apollo Theater's current activities including construction and restoration efforts, performances and programs; and to serve as an important resource for marketing, audience development, educational programs and new business ventures.
-Additionally, the Apollo Theater Archive Project will establish a system for the long-term care of archival materials and provide a means of sharing the unique collection with the public.
+The Apollo Theater Archive Project will collect, organize, and properly store archival materials currently held and continually produced by ATF as well as retrieve archival materials that are in the possession of other known and unknown parties.
+The goal of the Archive Project is to concentrate a wealth of information and materials relating to the Apollo Theater's history, to document the Apollo Theater's current activities including construction and restoration efforts, performances, and programs, and to serve as an important resource for academic research, future performances, and education programs.

 Showtime at the Apollo: The Story of Harlem’s World Famous Theater*

 by Ted Fox

-A full-scale history of the world famous Apollo Theater, a classic text, updated in 2003.
+A full-scale history of the world-famous Apollo Theater.
+A classic text, updated in 2003.

-Mill Road Enterprises (Revised edition), 2003.
+Mill Road Enterprises (revised edition), 2003

 Amateur Night at the Apollo